MudSnail/Determining-Location-Accuracy/README.md

 # Determining-Location-Accuracy
-My CapStone Project at LightHouse Labs (presented on March 31, 2022) in partnership with Ocean Wise.
+This repo showcases my CapStone Project at LightHouse Labs (presented on March 31, 2022) in partnership with Ocean Wise.

 ## *Disclaimer*
-This repo does not include the real data used.
+This repo does not include the real data used to create the model The toy dataset in this repo however,represents what data is expected as input by the model, and can be used to test the model.
 Furthermore:

 *Data obtained from the B.C.
 Cetacean Sightings Network were collected opportunisticailly with limited knowledge of the temporal or spatial distribution of observer effort.
 A series of calculations used in Geographic Information Systems (GIS) framework were undertaken to reconstruct the distribution of observer effort<sup>1</sup>.*